Drafting Legal Documents

 Take Aways

-Deciding whether to execute a deed or an agreement will depend on the circumstances of each case.
+Deciding whether a deed or an agreement is appropriate depends on the circumstances of each case.

-To show your intentions and avoid confusion as to whether a document is an agreement or a deed, use words explicitly showing the intention of the document (e.g. specify that the document is “to be executed as a deed”).
+To show your intentions and avoid confusion as to whether a document is an agreement or a deed, use words explicitly showing the intention of the document (e.g. include the words “to be executed as a deed”).

 If you are unsure whether there is sufficient consideration, include the words ‘signed, sealed and delivered’ to ensure that the agreement is legally binding.